srikanthbandaru/srikanthbandaru/README.md

 <h3 align="center">
   With more than 5 years of experience developing enterprise scale web applications, I care deeply about the people I work with.
-I bring empathy and strong communication to teams and strive to learn and teach as much as I can.
+I bring empathy and strong communication to teams and strive to learn and teach as much as I can
 </h3>

 <p align="left">